12 Delicious Passover Dessert Recipes

 This extraordinary dessert, made with crisp chocolate-hazelnut meringue and whipped cream, is simple to make.
-But pastry chef Daniel Jasso has nicknamed it “the beast,” because slicing it can be tricky—the meringue tends to crumble.
-The solution: Freeze the cake, cut it with a serrated knife and let it return to room temperature before serving.
+Freeze the cake before slicing, and then cut with a serrated knife to prevent the meringue from crumbling.
+Then, allow it to come to room temperature before you serve.

 Triple-Layer Chocolate Macaroon Cake

 François Payard layers chewy coconut cake with silky chocolate ganache.
 The beauty of the recipe is its simplicity: It has only six ingredients.

 This fast, genius dessert uses matzo as the instant base for crunchy homemade toffee.